omercankoc/swift-handbook/Sources/Fundamentals/Closures.md

 # Closures

-Code blocks that can return a value, can be assigned to any variable and stored in the assigned variable are called "Closure".
+[EN] Code blocks that can return a value, can be assigned to any variable and stored in the assigned variable are called "Closure".
 Closures can actually be thought of as specialized functions.

+[TR] Herhangi bir değişkene atanabilen ve atanan değişkenin içinde saklanabilen, değer döndürebilen kod bloklarına "Closure" denir.
+Closure aslında uzmanlaşmış fonksiyonlar olarak düşünülebilir.

 1. Declaration
 ```swift